 In addition to its other problems, the law exempts financial institutions and telecommunications companies – both of which have been sources of data breaches – even though NRF and other groups have argued that privacy laws should cover all entities that handle consumer data.

-NRF is continuing to follow the issue and work with California lawmakers, retailers and others to seek to make the law manageable before it goes into effect.
-Among options being explored by the business community is possible federal privacy legislation in Congress that would preempt state privacy laws.
-NRF would support uniform national rules provided that they preempt local laws and cover all entities that handle data.
+NRF continued to follow the issue and worked with California lawmakers, retailers and others to seek to make the law manageable before it took effect.
+Ultimately, NRF supports federal privacy legislation in Congress that would provide uniform national rules preempting state privacy laws and covering cover all entities that handle sensitive data.